laravel/laravel/laravel/documentation/contrib/command-line.md

 <a name='getting-started'></a>
 ## Getting Started

-This tutorial explains the basics of contributing to a project on [GitHub](https://github.com/).
+This tutorial explains the basics of contributing to a project on [GitHub](https://github.com/) via the command-line.
 The workflow can apply to most projects on GitHub, but in this case, we will be focused on the [Laravel](https://github.com/laravel/laravel) project.
+This tutorial is applicable to OSX, Linux and Windows.

-This tutorial assumes that you have installed [Git](http://git-scm.com/) and that you have created a [GitHub account](https://github.com/signup/free).
-If you haven't already, look at the documentation for [Laravel on GitHub](/docs/contrib/github) in order to familiarize yourself with Laravel's repositories and branches.
+This tutorial assumes you have installed [Git](http://git-scm.com/) and you have created a [GitHub account](https://github.com/signup/free).
+If you haven't already, look at the [Laravel on GitHub](/docs/contrib/github) documentation in order to familiarize yourself with Laravel's repositories and branches.

-*[Jason Lewis](http://jasonlewis.me/)'s blog post on [Contributing to a GitHub Project](http://jasonlewis.me/blog/2012/06/how-to-contributing-to-a-github-project) was the inspiration for this tutorial.*

 <a name='forking-laravel'></a>
 ## Forking Laravel